 When master craftsman and energy analyst Steve Barbee isn’t performing energy assessments, he’s performing songs — on guitars he builds by hand.
 Photo Credit: Erin Danneker, Eyedrop Design

 When CORE energy analyst Steve Barbee shows up to conduct a home energy assessment, you can count on a lifetime of knowledge walking in the door with him.
-Steve still manages to expand his expertise despite entering the building trade more than 40 years.
-His journey started as a general contractor until some unpredictable changes took place.
+Steve still manages to expand his expertise despite entering the building trade more than 40 years ago.
+His journey started as a general contractor until some unpredictable changes occured.
 The housing market took a turn for the worse and Steve saw an opportunity.
-He took the time to get certified as an energy analyst by the Building Performance Institute, qualifying him to work with CORE.
+He used the time to get certified as an energy analyst by the Building Performance Institute, qualifying him to work with CORE.

 The timing worked out just right to put his new-found education into action.
 Steve had purchased a 1960s home in Glenwood Springs shortly before certification.
 There was one major problem: it was in serious disrepair.
 “There were four-foot piles of trash,” according to Steve.
 “It took six 40-yard dumpsters to clear the house and yard.”